-- 46 - He spoke of the development of 8 East Chamberlain Road where it appears a bomb has gone off in hisneighborhood.
+He spoke of the development of 8 East Chamberlain Road where it appears a bomb has gone off in his neighborhood.
 The development was advertised as the D.W.
 Highway project.

-1 When Walter Warren was alive, he was very involved in the community, was always on sites looking

-- 2 at what was occurring.
+When Walter Warren was alive, he was very involved in the community, was always on sites looking at what was occurring.
 That is something that has been lost in this town.
-People just okay projects - 3 without even looking to see what is happening in the neighborhoods; how wide the roads are, etc. He - questioned if PFO problems were unearthed in his neighborhood.
+People just okay projects without even looking to see what is happening in the neighborhoods; how wide the roads are, etc. He questioned if PFO problems were unearthed in his neighborhood.
 The developer was able to take trees down up to every person's property line, which is unheard of.
-This week they get the other side of the - down up to every person's property line, which is unheard of.
-This week they get the other sid road, which was the original plot listed in the paper as to where the 49 condos would go, D.W. - Highway.
+This week they get the other side of the road, which was the original plot listed in the paper as to where the 49 condos would go, D.W.
+Highway.
 It never went there, it went on East Chamberlain Road.
-He questioned how it could go out - 8 as a legal notice. - 10 Now they have clear-cut the other corner, none of which was discussed at the Planning Board meeting. - 11 He questioned why that is, and what they will do now that they have clear-cut the other side of the - street, e.g., plant trees.
+He questioned how it could go out as a legal notice.

+Now they have clear-cut the other corner, none of which was discussed at the Planning Board meeting.
+He questioned why that is, and what they will do now that they have clear-cut the other side of the street, e.g., plant trees.
 He is exposed to all of that on top of the hill.
 His privacy is gone.
-State law - 13 requires use of a police officer or flag person when having tractor trailers like that on the street. - 14
+State law requires use of a police officer or flag person when having tractor trailers like that on the street.

-- He suggested someone has special permission to do things in this town and it is not the residents.
-Thisshould be looked at as it is unheard of. - 17
+He suggested someone has special permission to do things in this town and it is not the residents.
+This should be looked at as it is unheard of.